vippsas/vipps-login-wordpress/readme.txt

 Login with Vipps is the easiest way to sign in and create an account.
 No need to worry about usernames and passwords.

 == Description ==
+Login with Vipps offers super-easy registration and login from the leading smart-payment app in Norway with more than 3.9 million users.
+There is no easier login.
+No more usernames or passwords.
+Vipps, and your customers are logged in.

+The users need only remember their phone number.
+They are also able to provide information that websites often require, like e-mail, phone numbers and addresses, from their Vipps profile with no tedious data entry.

-Login with Vipps is the easiest way to sign in and create an account.
-No need to worry about usernames and passwords.
-All you need to sign in is your phone number.
-Vipps, and you are logged in.
-Fully integrated with WooCommerce.
-Easy to customize for your own applications.
+Logg in with Vipps is fully integrated into WordPress and WooCommerce and is free for both users and webshops.
+The plugin is easy to modify for your own applications.

-Vipps is the leading smart payment app in Norway, used by more than 75% of Norwegians and tops the list of most positive word of mouth for any brand.

-Login with Vipps suits all websites that need users to sign in and want to tailor content and dialogue with their customers.
+This solution is great for all websites that wants to:

+ * Get more logged-in users
- * Anyone with Vipps can create a profile on your website with just one click and can be directly signed in at the next visit.
+ * All Vipps-users can create a profile on your website with just one click, and can be logged in directly on the next visit
+ * You can modify content, messaging and retrieve stored shopping carts for the user
- * Your customers get what they want faster
+ * Your customers can see order histories and potentially register product returns
- * You get more people signed in, leading to more insight and increased conversion.
+ * More logged-in users gives you better overview and better conversion rates

+== Free for consumers and webshops ==
+Login with Vipps is free for both websites and end users.

+== Get started ==

+ * If you are a user of Vipps for E-Commerce, you can add Login with Vipps to your account on https://portal.vipps.no and find your API-keys there - see "Installation" for more details.
+ * If you do not have an account with Vipps, you can order this here: https://vipps.no/produkter-og-tjenester/bedrift/innlogging-og-identifisering/logg-inn-med-vipps/#kom-i-gang .
+When the order has been processed, you will be notified and you will be able to retrieve the API-keys on https://portal.vipps.no .
+Then see "Installation" for the next steps.

 == Requirements ==